virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeBuildProject

-The event is related to build project action and is triggered before it (executed from the Virtuozzo PaaS dashboard).
+The event is related to build project action and is triggered before it (executed from the Virtuozzo Application Platform dashboard).

 **Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `project` - project name in Virtuozzo PaaS dashboard
+    - `project` - project name in Virtuozzo Application Platform dashboard
     - `env` - environment name where action is executed
     - `nodeid` - environment name where action is executed
-    - `projectid` - project unique identifier in Virtuozzo PaaS dashboard
+    - `projectid` - project unique identifier in Virtuozzo Application Platform dashboard
 - `${event.response.}`:
     - `result` - parameters are absent

 ### onAfterBuildProject

-The event is related to build project action and is triggered after it (executed from the Virtuozzo PaaS dashboard).
+The event is related to build project action and is triggered after it (executed from the Virtuozzo Application Platform dashboard).

 **Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `project` - project name in Virtuozzo PaaS dashboard
+    - `project` - project name in Virtuozzo Application Platform dashboard
     - `env` - environment name where action is executed
     - `nodeid` - environment name where action is executed
-    - `projectid` - project unique identifier in Virtuozzo PaaS dashboard
+    - `projectid` - project unique identifier in Virtuozzo Application Platform dashboard
 - `${event.response.}`:
     - `result` - result code.
 The successful action result is *'0'*

 ### onBeforeDeploy

-The event is bound to the *deploy* action, which is executed at the Virtuozzo PaaS dashboard by deploying any context (i.e. archive with a compressed app) to the environment, and is triggered before it (viz. *deploy* action).
+The event is bound to the *deploy* action, which is executed at the Virtuozzo Application Platform dashboard by deploying any context (i.e. archive with a compressed app) to the environment, and is triggered before it (viz. *deploy* action).

 **Event Placeholders:**